akshata29/entaoai/README.md

 ## Updates

+* 9/18/2023 - Refactored SQL NLP to not use Langchain Database Agent/Chain and instead use custom Prompts.
 * 9/15/2023 - Modified the azure search package to 11.4.0b9 and langchain to latest version.
 Added capability to perform [evaluation](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow?view=azureml-api-2) on PromptFlow for both QnA and Chat.
 [Bert PDF](./Workshop/Data/PDF/Bert.pdf) and [Evaluation Data](./api/PromptFlow/QuestionAnswering/bert.jsonl) can be used to perform Batch and Evaluation in Prompt Flow.
 [Sample Notebook](./Workshop/12_PromptFlowQa.ipynb) showcasing the flow and E2E process is available.
 [Bert Chat](./Workshop/promptflow/BertChat/) folder allows you to test E2E Prompt Flow, Batch Run and Evaluation in form of Notebook.
 * 9/3/2023 - Added [API](./api/PromptFlow/Chat/) for [Chat](./assets/ChatPf.png) using the Prompt Flow.
 Allow end-user to select between Azure Functions as API (`ApiType` Configuration in Web App) or using Prompt Flow Managed endpoint.
 * 9/2/2023 - Added [API](./api/PromptFlow/QuestionAnswering/) for [Question Answering](./assets/QaPf.png) using the Prompt Flow.
 Allow end-user to select between Azure Functions as API (`ApiType` Configuration in Web App) or using Prompt Flow Managed endpoint.